Al Horford hasn’t always been good at everything.

 … He's in the gym religiously every day — grinding, getting better," Harris said at a press conference Friday.
 "He's in great shape.
 Everyone was trying to figure out why I was guarding him at the three-point line.
 It was really because he hit two of them.
 I dared him to hit two of them and he hit two in a row — that's why I was there.
 He's made big improvements on his game.
 His jump shot is looking really good.
 He has confidence to shoot it.
 I just kept telling him there, even in these workouts when you’re playing, have the confidence to shoot them and don't get discouraged when you miss …

 The Sixers have committed $170 million to Simmons over the next five years in spite of his lack of a reliable shot and because, as was the case with Horford, he didn’t need one to be a deserving All-Star.
-Horford’s development as a jump shooter is unique, but it helps provides context for Simmons’ situation.
+Horford’s development as a jump shooter is unique, but it helps provide context for Simmons’ situation.

 Perhaps the most important takeaway is that there’s no shared path — jump shots don’t all evolve at the same pace.
 Improvement is contingent on factors like fixing flawed form, natural touch and, as Harris alluded to, the confidence to take jumpers in games and the go-ahead to do so from teammates and coaches.